Houdouh/modal.js/README.md

 		escapeClose: true, // Press 'Esc' will close the modal
 		height: 400, // the default height
 		id: 'modal'+NbModal, // this id needs to be unique.
 By default, it will be 'modal1' where your modal is the first declared
+		responsive: true, // your modal is reponsive by default!
+		responsiveBrink: 50, // in px, will be the separtation between your modal and the window (for each sides, so divided by 2, here it will be 25 to left and right)
 		template: modalTemplate, // template of the modal, see Template section for more details
 		title: '', // modal's title (display into the <p> tag of 'modal-title' class of your template))
 		transition: 'fade', // transition CSS reference.
 See Transition effect part into the Tips section for more details